CiscoDevNet/roomdevices-macros-samples/Close WebApp/README.md

-# Cisco CE Room Devices Macros - Close WebApp
+# Close WebApp
-This macro contains a close webapp/webview panel for non interactive devices that use Touch 10.
-The macro is self contained and only the file __WebApp Close.js__ is needed.
+Add a 'Close web view' button to the Touch 10 that allows you to remove any web view from the main screen.

 ---
 Snapshot of Touch 10 Home Screen Panel after a Webapp is open a close webapp panel appears on the touch: